duffin22/your-mission/readme.md

 #### Notes

 - Don't worry about formatting.
 As long as M gets the information, she's happy.
+- Don't worry about a popup when you are sending an email.
+We will have our senior engineers flush that out a little bit more.
 - Remember to call a content resolver, use the code below

 ```java